-- For a written complaint, Medica will provide written notice of its internal review decision to you within 30 days from initial receipt of your complaint. - c.
+- b.
+For a written complaint, Medica will provide written notice of its internal review decision to you within 30 days from initial receipt of your complaint. - c.
 If Medica's internal review decision upholds the initial decision made by Medica, you have a right to submit a request for external review. - 2.
 Complaints that involve a medical necessity review by Medica: - a.
 Your complaint must be made within one year following Medica's initial decision and may be made orally or in writing. - b.
 Medica will provide written notice of its internal review decision to you and your attending provider within 15 days from receipt of your complaint.
 If Medica cannot provide its determination within 15 days, Medica may take an additional 4 days and will notify you of the extension and the reason relating to it. - c.
-When an initial decision by Medica not to grant a prior authorization request is made before or during an ongoing service requiring Medica's authorization, and your attending provider believes that Medica's decision warrants an expedited appeal, you or your attending provider will have the opportunity to request an expedited review by telephone.
-Alternatively, if Medica concludes that a delay could seriously jeopardize your life, health or ability to regain maximum function, Medica will process your claim as an expedited review.
-In such cases, Medica will notify you and your attending provider by telephone of its decision no later than 72 hours after receiving the request. - d.
+When an initial decision by Medica does not grant a prior authorization request made before or during an ongoing service, and your attending provider believes that Medica's decision warrants an expedited review, you or your attending provider will have the opportunity to request an expedited review by telephone.
+Alternatively, if Medica concludes that a delay could seriously jeopardize your life, health or ability to regain maximum function, or could subject you to severe pain that cannot be adequately managed without the care or treatment you are requesting, Medica will process your claim as an expedited review.
+In such cases, Medica will notify you

+- and your attending provider by telephone of its decision no later than 72 hours after receiving the request. - d.
 If Medica's internal review decision upholds the initial decision made by Medica, you may have a right to submit a written request for external review as described in this section.